 Socio-Political Movements of the Mid-20th Century

-In the United States, the second half of the 20th century brought about historical socio-political movements that revolutionized American culture.
-Following the end of World War II in 1945, the U.S. entered a new era, experiencing a sharp growth in population, a successful economy, and an increased standard of living.
-By the late 1950s, a sense of uniformity spread through American society, leading to the rise of several progressive movements looking to break away from this conformity.
+The 20th century saw social and political movements that revolutionized American culture.
+Following the end of World War II in 1945, the U.S. entered a new era.
+There was a sharp growth in population, a successful economy, and an increased standard of living.
+By the late 1950s, a sense of uniformity spread through American society.
+This led to the rise of several progressive movements looking to break away from this conformity.

 The Civil Rights Movement

 Photograph by Rowland Scherman for USIA (U.S. National Archives and Records Administration) [Public domain], via Wikimedia Commons

 After the American Civil War and end of slavery, the U.S. entered a period known as Reconstruction.
 During this time, Black Americans continued to suffer from segregation and economic oppression.
 Beginning in the early 1950s, Black Americans began campaigns of civil resistance.
 These emphasized the need for nonviolent protests and civil disobedience.
 Several successful efforts resulted from the movement.
 The Montgomery Bus Boycott of 1955-56 was inspired by Rosa Parks.
 It fought against the policy of segregation on Alabama’s public.
 “Sit-in” protests became popular across the American South.
 There were also various marches.
 During the march from Selma to Montgomery, Alabama, activists walked 54 miles demanding their right to vote.
 Notable civil rights leaders included Martin Luther King Jr., Malcolm X, Andrew Young, James Farmer, and more.

 Photograph by Frank Wolfe (Lyndon B. Johnson Library) [Public domain], via Wikimedia Commons